 All About Local Intralesional Chemotherapy for Pet Cancer

 We first heard about Local Intralesional Chemo when Tripawds member Travis Ray was diagnosed with a soft-tissue sarcoma on a remaining limb.
-A tumor His parents did their research about how to treat any microscopic cancer cells left behind.
+His parents did their research about how to treat any microscopic cancer cells left behind.
 They discovered local intralesional chemotherapy for pet cancer.